ndsizeif/alas/docs/README.md

 ### Color Schemes

-Each colorscheme should use its own unique name for the `toml` table.
-This is the case when using the Alacritty migration tool on a yaml-based colorscheme.
-The table `[colors]` should not be used in colorscheme files, as it is used by Alacritty to set the active colorscheme.
+Each color scheme should use its own unique name for the `toml` table.
+This is the case when using the Alacritty migration tool on a yaml-based color scheme.
+The table `[colors]` should not be used in color scheme files, as it is used by Alacritty to set the active color scheme.
 Doing so will return a "duplicate table" error.

 <details>
-    <summary>example colorscheme</summary>
+    <summary>example</summary>
+<br><br>

 ```toml
 [midboxlight.bright]